raptor-http/router/README.md

 # Usage

 > [!NOTE]
-> This is under heavy development and not yet suitable for production use, you
+> This is currently under heavy development and is not yet suitable for production use.
+Please proceed with caution.
-> have been warned.

 ## Installation

+To start using the router, simply install into an existing Raptor application via the CLI or import it directly from JSR.

 ### Using the Deno CLI

 ```
-deno add @raptor/router
+deno add jsr:@raptor/router
 ```

 ### Importing with JSR